Hear from Blind Australian Nominee Ryan Honschooten, WA

-Blind Australian of the Year Awards Ceremony 2021
+Blind Australian of the Year Awards presentation recap 2021 Read More »

 We are both humbled and astounded by the incredible support the Blind Australian of the Year Awards received for 2022.
 The calibre of nominations across Australia is to be highly commended and to say the judging board had their work cut out for them is an understatement.
 An amazing 58 nominations were submitted this year